Do you know Kora is an Africa Instrument that has existed from the 16th century?

 She is the first female Kora Virtuoso from a west African Griot lineage, she is a singer, producer, composer and multi-instrumentalist.

 Africa culture channel believes Africa has a lot of untold stories to tell, the world should know.
-Follow us on all our social media platforms, Facebook, Twitter, Instagram for more historical stories, and the beauty of Africa’s culture.
+Follow us on all social media platforms, for more updates and exciting historical stories.
+Like, Share and Subscribe.
+Thank you.